Streamlined Sales Tax Project: Political debate

-Editorials

 In an editorial published on 7 March 2011 the Hutchinson News of Kansas wrote, "Kansas has been wise to be among 24 states that are part of the Streamlined Sales and Use Tax Agreement.
 These states have made their sales tax rules and definitions uniform, creating an environment in which retailers can collect taxes on remote sales to these states.
 Computer software easily calculates sales tax for locations in these states."
 Moving on to the topic of how the current tax treatment of online sales affects traditional retailers the Hutchison News writes, "Besides the loss of tax revenue -- at a time when government least can afford a leaky tax collection bucket -- the failure to require sales taxes on Internet purchases remains a significant disadvantage for traditional brick-and-mortar businesses on our main streets.
 And it also makes a regressive tax even more so, because only those with credit cards and Internet access can do business online."